owickstrom/wickstrom.tech/src/posts/2021-05-03-specifying-state-machines-with-temporal-logic.md

 time.
 For that, we use temporal operators.

 To illustrate how the temporal operators work, I'll use diagrams to visualize *traces* (sequences of states).
-A black circle denotes a state in which the formula is true, and a white circle denotes a state where the formula is false.
+A filled circle (●) denotes a state in which the formula is true, and an empty circle (○) denotes a state where the formula is false.

 For example, let's say we have two formulae, `P`{.specstrom} and `Q`{.specstrom}, where: